 The intake process lays the groundwork for the company’s and customer’s ongoing relationship.
 It is the crucial step in the project lifecycle where customer and project information is gathered.

 This is the first thing companies and businesses set up when they open up shop.
 Work intake is the procedure for developing project proposals and deciding whether to continue with the work or not.
 This technique is frequently used in conjunction with an ideation process and a comprehensive portfolio decision framework.
 However, it can also be used on its own.

 Besides the initial request, you must set up a process that also asks for the relevant documentation related to the project request.
 Work intake is an important part of defining the project portfolio.
 Hence it falls under the “Define the Portfolio” stage of the project life cycle.
-Furthermore, the client and request intake process are depicted in the diagram below in the context of the portfolio lifecycle.
+Furthermore, the client and request intake process is depicted in the diagram below in the context of the portfolio lifecycle.

 What is Client Intake?